EasternStandard/git-workflow/pantheon.md

 Feature branches can be merged back into the `master` branch in preparation for a push to the "test" environment; however, be aware that everything on the `master` branch will be deployed; it is not possible to pick and choose which commits will be sent to the "test" environment.
 For this reason, some projects have a dedicated multidev environment called `release` \(or something similar\) where things can be cherry-picked from feature branches, and which is the only branch to be merged into `master`.

 To deploy the changes in the `master` branch to the "test" environment, open the "Test" tab, enter a "Deploy Log Message", and click "Deploy Code from Development to Test Environment."

+> #### warning::Note
+>
-Note that no other branches can be merged directly into the "test" environment.
+> No other branches can be merged directly into the "test" environment.

 ![](/assets/pantheon-deploy-to-test.png)